 - Logical dependencies of needs and requirements.

-- Needs defined as important after testing the product with users
+- Collected needs, defined as important, after testing the product with users.

-The number of items in the product backlog should have a reasonable value to avoid chaos, lack of order, and massive product backlogs containing useless items.
+The number of items in the product backlog should have a reasonable value to avoid chaos, lack of order, and massive product backlogs containing not valuable items.